Lab 6: Drawing into the Framebuffer

 1. Confirm video

 Find an available monitor in lab, connect the monitor to power, and turn it on.
-Connect its HDMI cable to the mini-HDMI port on your Mango Pi.
+The monitor should have an HDMI cable attached.
+Connect that cable to the mini-HDMI port on your Mango Pi.

 Change to the directory lab6/grid and build and run the grid program using make run.
 The monitor should display a grid of white lines on a black background.